federico-ntr/material-ui/docs/data/material/components/dialogs/dialogs.md

 ## Optional sizes

+### Using breakpoints

 You can set a dialog maximum width by using the `maxWidth` enumerable in combination with the `fullWidth` boolean.
 When the `fullWidth` prop is true, the dialog will adapt based on the `maxWidth` value.

 {{"demo": "MaxWidthDialog.js"}}

+### Using custom pixel size

+You can set the maximum width to a custom size in pixel by passing a `sx` object to the `Dialog`'s prop `PaperProps` with `maxWidth` set to a custom number.
+Note that using a very low number can make the dialog too small to be usable.

+{{"demo": "CustomPixelMaxWidthDialog.js"}}

 ## Responsive full-screen